r0gue-io/base-parachain/README.md

 ## Next Steps

+💻 Install the Pop CLI [here](https://learn.onpop.io/v/cli/installing-pop-cli)

 👷 Start with building a new pallet (experimental):
 ```
 pop new pallet <pallet_name>
 ```

-💥 Learn more about Pop CLI [here](https://learn.onpop.io/pop/v/pop-cli).
+💥 Learn more about Pop CLI [here](https://learn.onpop.io/v/cli).

-🚀 Learn about how to run your own parachain testnet using Pop CLI [here](https://learn.onpop.io/pop/v/pop-cli/parachains/running-your-parachain).
+🚀 Learn about how to run your own parachain testnet using Pop CLI [here](https://learn.onpop.io/v/appchains/guides/running-your-parachain).

 👉 Learn more about parachains [here](https://wiki.polkadot.network/docs/learn-parachains).

-🧙 Learn about how to build using this template [here](https://docs.substrate.io/tutorials/).
+🧙 Learn about how to build using this template [here](https://subdaily.io/dev/learn-to-build-substrate-pallets-from-scratch-dissecting-the-frame-pallet/).